nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_2/readme.md

 ### Your Responsibilities as an Open Results User

 - Users should familiarize themselves with contributor guidelines posted to open result repositories and follow the associated policies.
-What if there aren’t contributor guidelines?
+What if there aren't contributor guidelines?
 Contact the creators!
 - Always provide feedback in a respectful and supportive manner.
 - If you discover an error in Open Results materials, the ethical action to take is to contact the author (or repository, depending on the nature of the issue) and give them the opportunity to correct the problem, rather than ignoring the issue or (worse!) taking advantage of a fixable issue to elevate your own research.